-Here are tips on how to build cheap raised garden beds with cedar or concrete and how to plant in them!
+Here’s how to build cheap raised garden beds with cedar or concrete, as well as what to plant in them!

 How to Build Cheap Raised Garden Beds